 We love to fill them with anything from chicken to shrimp, and lots of veggies and spices.
 It is a great way to get the little kiddos to eat protein and veggies, even the pickiest of eaters can’t resist something covered in cheese and fried to a golden brown.

-These Chicken and Black Quesadillas is the second recipe in my THM Kids series.
+These Chicken and Black Quesadillas are the second recipe in my THM Kids series.
 This is a fun new series we’re working on with the assistance of my son, Nate.

 He’s been helping me work on recipes that we can make healthier for kids like himself.
 I love cooking with him in the kitchen!
 Be sure to check out our first recipe Taco Mac and Cheese!